 AMS can be used either as a solver or as a preconditioner.
 Below we list the sequence of hypre calls needed to create and use it as a solver.
+See example code ex15.c for a complete implementation.
 We start with the allocation of the HYPRE_Solver object: